bubingy/SimplePickleRPC/README.md

 # TCPickleRPC
-A TCP-based RPC library.
-Just 4 fun : )
+A naive TCP-pickle-based RPC library.
+For python only.